panlm/panlm.github.io/docs/CLI/linux/assume-tool.md

 ```

-## modify role for account to assume (deprecated)
+## modify role for account to assume :material-delete:
-- (deprecated due to new SCP policy do not allow to modify WSParticipantRole's trust policy)
+- DEPRECATED due to new SCP policy do not allow to modify WSParticipantRole's trust policy
 - login from macbook CLI
 - modify existed role for login - WSParticipantRole
 - create aws credential entities